riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 - Final Fantasy VII OST
 - Chrono Trigger OST

+(I plan to make a table like the following to better keep track of my music.
+For me, music often allows me to experience the *qualia* of certain periods of my life, so it's important that the time periods when I listened to the music is listed alongside it.)

 Time period    | Music
 ---------------------------------+--------------------------------------------------------------------------------------------------------------
 2016-12 (?) to 2016-02 (?) | The Seatbelts and *Cowboy Bebop* OST, Sunny Day Service (band): "aitakatta shoujo", "baby blue"